 Make sure that where you are camping is dog-friendly.
-Not all parks, private or public, allow dogs, so it’s essential to call ahead first and make sure your furry family member is going to be welcome.
+Not all parks, private or public, allow dogs, so it’s essential to call ahead first and make sure your furry family member will be welcome.
 Some parks and campgrounds also require that your dog’s vaccination records are up-to-date and may require proof.
 Make sure you have that paperwork in order, too, if it’s needed.
 Plus, it’s always a good idea to have your dog’s vaccinations up-to-date before traveling in the great outdoors, you never know what you might come across, and it’s just good pet parent health care.

 2) Pack the Right Items for Your Dog

 When taking your dog with you on a camping trip, make sure you have packed the right items they might need.
 Here is a quick packing list that should help and cover all of your dog’s needs for what to bring:

 When camping with dogs, safety is always a priority.
 When using a tie-out, make sure you don’t leave your dog unattended.
 Many dangers could happen, such as wild animals.
 If your dog is tied up and attacked by a wild animal, it makes it much harder for them to defend themselves.

 Ensure you have a camping tent with enough space for you and your dog (learn more).
 When purchasing or using a tent, consider your dog a person when looking at the size/people a tent will fit.
 You want something large enough that will be comfortable enough for both of you!

 5) Be Aware That Emergencies Can Happen

 No matter where you are, pet emergencies can happen at any time and anywhere.
 Make sure your dog’s microchip information is up-to-date with your correct contact information, and make sure your dog is always wearing a dog collar with a phone number tag on it.
 Emergencies aren’t likely, but it’s still better to be over-prepared than under-prepared, especially when it comes to the safety and care of your best friend.